Skip to main content

 Recipient: University of Maryland Shore Regional Health

-Justification: Will provide for the site preparation and construction of the critically needed Shore Regional Medical Center in Easton, MD
+Justification: Will provide for the site preparation and construction of the critically needed Shore Regional Medical Center in Easton, MD.

 Project: Trappe Volunteer Fire Company Fire House